 Google Drive Backup and Sync is a great feature that helps you automatically create backups of your files from your computer, camera, or even SD card.

 You just need to install Backup and Sync Google Drive on your device and choose a folder that you want to be continuously backed up to GD.
 In this way, all the files you put in this folder on your device will be automatically saved in your Google Drive.
-That will save you lots of time on uploading them to GD and you will always have them close at hand.
+That will save you lots of time on uploading them to GD and you will always have them ready to go.

-And if you work a lot with photo and video content, there’s another great thing about Backup and Sync.
-Just like Google Photos, it gives you a way to upload your photos and videos at a slightly reduced quality than they are originally.
-And if you save them this way, they won’t eat up space in your storage at all!
+And if frequently work with photo and video content, there’s another great thing about Backup and Sync.
+Just like Google Photos, it gives you a way to upload your photos and videos at a slightly reduced quality.
+If you save them this way, they won’t eat up space in your storage at all!

 Drive for Desktop (formerly Drive File Stream) for business accounts

-If you are a business or a school that is a Google Workspace user, in addition to unlimited storage, you have numerous other features: corporate email, superior admin control, advanced security, a unique Shared Drives option which is a great way to avoid file ownership issues, etc. Plus, you can benefit from installing Drive for Desktop.
+If your organization has a Google Workspace subscription, in addition to unlimited storage, you have numerous other features: corporate email, superior admin control, advanced security, Shared Drives (to avoid file ownership issues), and more.
+Plus, you can benefit from installing Drive for Desktop.

 BTW, if you want to learn more about Google Workspace, check out our Google Workspace Maximizer - a free guide to Google Workspace & this it can do for your business.

-One great advantage of Drive for Desktop is that you can see (or stream if you like) all your cloud-based files on your PC without actually having them stored on your PC.
-These are just mere placeholders that don’t occupy your disk space.
-This should be some great news if you deal with huge videos and high-res photos that are notorious space-guzzlers.
+One great advantage of Drive for Desktop is that you can see all your cloud-based files on your PC without actually having them stored on your PC.
+This option is great for those that work with high-quality files on the regular as it doesn't take up space on your device.

 RocketBrand has even made a short video tutorial where they showed how they use Drive for Desktop to upload their assets to Google Drive.